 Collegiate recreation plays a vital role in the cultivation of a lifelong commitment to health and wellness.
 Wellbeing is a multidimensional, inclusive, and ever growing body of knowledge that requires contributions from all stakeholders across Canada, United States, and globally.
 Recreational professionals require leadership and guidance as we continue to develop partnerships, invest in research, and provide educational opportunities for our student leaders.
 The NIRSA Member Network provides that direction, and by being actively involved in this network the communication of initiatives, opportunities for professional development, and engagement of student leaders can continue to be expanded into Canada specifically and our post-secondary institutions.

 In describing your contributions to NIRSA, identify how your involvement and experiences meet the position criteria and qualify you to serve NIRSA in this role.

-Please share your ideas for cultivating leaders in your region.
+Please share your ideas for engaging volunteers and identifying leaders in your region.

 Engaging volunteers and leaders is crucial to the sustainability of the recreation profession.
 The cultivation starts with our student population.
 At the University of Windsor, I created a recreation management course using the NIRSA resources and additional Canadian resources which is available as a third-year course.
 This course has been successful in creating awareness, knowledge, and the development of the necessary skills within the student population of our faculty.
 Leadership opportunities for students are also important to the development of recreation capacity.
 Internships, cooperative education placements, and community partnerships allow for an incredible learning opportunity for students to experience recreation from a variety of perspectives.